moja-global/About_moja_global/CONTRIBUTING.md

 ## moja global Contribution Guideline

 Thank you for helping.
 This is really great!

-This is [How to Get Credit for Your Contribution]()
+Follow these steps to [Get Credit for Your Contribution](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Get-Credit-for-Your-Contribution.md)

 ### Code of Conduct